arras-energy/gridlabd-old/docs/Module/Generators/Battery.md

 double number_battery_state_changes;
 ~~~

-LEGACY MODEL: Number of times battery switches between charging and discharging
+LEGACY MODEL: Number of times battery switches between charging and discharging.

 ### monitored_power
 ~~~
 double monitored_power[W];
 ~~~

-LEGACY MODEL: output only; power output value of parent meter when performing load following modes (POWER_DRIVEN)
+LEGACY MODEL: output only; power output value of parent meter when performing load following modes (`POWER_DRIVEN`).

 ### power_set_high
 ~~~
 double power_set_high[W];
 ~~~

-LEGACY MODEL: high set point of dead band for load following (POWER_DRIVEN)
+LEGACY MODEL: High set point of dead band for load following (`POWER_DRIVEN`).

 ### power_set_low
 ~~~
 double power_set_low[W];
 ~~~

-LEGACY MODEL: low set point of dead band for load following (POWER_DRIVEN)
+LEGACY MODEL: Low set point of dead band for load following (`POWER_DRIVEN`).

 ### power_set_high_highT
 ~~~
 double power_set_high_highT[W];
 ~~~

-LEGACY MODEL: high set point of dead band for load following at higher temperatures (POWER_DRIVEN + LINEAR_TEMPERATURE)
+LEGACY MODEL: High set point of dead band for load following at higher temperatures (`POWER_DRIVEN` + `LINEAR_TEMPERATURE`).

 ### power_set_low_highT
 ~~~
 double power_set_low_highT[W];
 ~~~

-LEGACY MODEL: low set point of dead band for load following at higher temperatures (POWER_DRIVEN + LINEAR_TEMPERATURE)
+LEGACY MODEL: Low set point of dead band for load following at higher temperatures (`POWER_DRIVEN` + `LINEAR_TEMPERATURE`).

 ### check_power_low
 ~~~
 double check_power_low[W];
 ~~~

-LEGACY MODEL: high set point of dead band for load following at lower temperatures (POWER_DRIVEN + LINEAR_TEMPERATURE)
+LEGACY MODEL: High set point of dead band for load following at lower temperatures (`POWER_DRIVEN` + `LINEAR_TEMPERATURE`).

 ### check_power_high
 ~~~
 double check_power_high[W];
 ~~~

-LEGACY MODEL: low set point of dead band for load following at lower temperatures (POWER_DRIVEN + LINEAR_TEMPERATURE)
+LEGACY MODEL: Low set point of dead band for load following at lower temperatures (`POWER_DRIVEN` + `LINEAR_TEMPERATURE`).

 ### voltage_set_high
 ~~~
 double voltage_set_high[V];
 ~~~

-LEGACY MODEL: high set point for voltage control
+LEGACY MODEL: Ligh set point for voltage control.

 ### voltage_set_low
 ~~~
 double voltage_set_low[V];
 ~~~

-LEGACY MODEL: low set point for voltage control
+LEGACY MODEL: Low set point for voltage control.

 ### deadband
 ~~~
 double deadband[V];
 ~~~

-LEGACY MODEL: voltage deadband
+LEGACY MODEL: Voltage deadband.

 ### sensitivity
 ~~~
 double sensitivity;
 ~~~

-LEGACY MODEL: describes how sensitive the control is to temperature excursions; defines slope of linear control
+LEGACY MODEL: Describes how sensitive the control is to temperature excursions; defines slope of linear control.

 ### high_temperature
 ~~~
 double high_temperature;
 ~~~

-LEGACY MODEL: high temperature of linear control; defines slope
+LEGACY MODEL: High temperature of linear control; defines slope.

 ### midpoint_temperature
 ~~~
 double midpoint_temperature;
 ~~~

-LEGACY MODEL: midpoint temperature of linear control; defines slope
+LEGACY MODEL: Midpoint temperature of linear control; defines slope.

 ### low_temperature
 ~~~
 double low_temperature;
 ~~~

-LEGACY MODEL: low temperature of linear control; defines slope
+LEGACY MODEL: Low temperature of linear control; defines slope.

 ### scheduled_power
 ~~~
 double scheduled_power[W];
 ~~~

-LEGACY MODEL: real power output of battery/inverter system
+LEGACY MODEL: Real power output of battery/inverter system.

 ### Rinternal
 ~~~
 double Rinternal[Ohm];
 ~~~

-LEGACY MODEL: the internal resistance of the battery.
+LEGACY MODEL: The internal resistance of the battery.

 ### V_Max
 ~~~
 double V_Max[V];
 ~~~

-LEGACY MODEL: the maximum terminal voltage of the battery.
+LEGACY MODEL: The maximum terminal voltage of the battery.

 ### I_Max
 ~~~
 complex I_Max[A];
 ~~~

-LEGACY MODEL: the maximum current output of the battery.
+LEGACY MODEL: The maximum current output of the battery.

 ### E_Max
 ~~~
 double E_Max[Wh];
 ~~~

-LEGACY MODEL: the maximum capacity of the battery.
+LEGACY MODEL: The maximum capacity of the battery.

 ### P_Max
 ~~~
 double P_Max[W];
 ~~~

-LEGACY MODEL: the maximum power output of the battery.
+LEGACY MODEL: The maximum power output of the battery.

 ### power_factor
 ~~~
 double power_factor;
 ~~~

-LEGACY MODEL: the power factor output of the battery.
+LEGACY MODEL: The power factor output of the battery.

 ### Energy
 ~~~
 double Energy[Wh];
 ~~~

-LEGACY MODEL: the available capacity of the battery.
+LEGACY MODEL: The available capacity of the battery.

 ### efficiency
 ~~~
 double efficiency[unit];
 ~~~

-LEGACY MODEL: the efficiency of the battery.
+LEGACY MODEL: The efficiency of the battery.

 ### base_efficiency
 ~~~
 double base_efficiency[unit];
 ~~~

-LEGACY MODEL: the efficiency of the battery at rated voltaged and current.
+LEGACY MODEL: The efficiency of the battery at rated voltaged and current.

 ### parasitic_power_draw
 ~~~
 double parasitic_power_draw[W];
 ~~~

-LEGACY MODEL: the parasytic power draw of the battery when idle.
+LEGACY MODEL: The parasytic power draw of the battery when idle.

 ### Rated_kVA
 ~~~
 double Rated_kVA[kVA];
 ~~~

-LEGACY MODEL: the rated power of the battery.
+LEGACY MODEL: The rated power of the battery.

 ### V_Out
 ~~~
 complex V_Out[V];
 ~~~

-LEGACY MODEL: the AC voltage at the terminals of the battery.
+LEGACY MODEL: The AC voltage at the terminals of the battery.

 ### I_Out
 ~~~
 complex I_Out[A];
 ~~~

-LEGACY MODEL: the AC current output of the battery.
+LEGACY MODEL: The AC current output of the battery.

 ### VA_Out
 ~~~
 complex VA_Out[VA];
 ~~~

-LEGACY MODEL: the power output of the battery.
+LEGACY MODEL: The power output of the battery.

 ### V_In
 ~~~
 complex V_In[V];
 ~~~

-LEGACY MODEL: the voltage at the terminals of the battery.
+LEGACY MODEL: The voltage at the terminals of the battery.

 ### I_In
 ~~~
 complex I_In[A];
 ~~~

-LEGACY MODEL: the current flowing into the battery of the battery.
+LEGACY MODEL: The current flowing into the battery of the battery.

 ### V_Internal
 ~~~
 complex V_Internal[V];
 ~~~

-LEGACY MODEL: the internal voltage of the battery.
+LEGACY MODEL: The internal voltage of the battery.

 ### I_Internal
 ~~~
 complex I_Internal[A];
 ~~~

-LEGACY MODEL: the internal current of the battery.
+LEGACY MODEL: The internal current of the battery.

 ### I_Prev
 ~~~
 complex I_Prev[A];
 ~~~

-LEGACY MODEL: the previous current output of the battery.
+LEGACY MODEL: The previous current output of the battery.

 ### power_transferred
 ~~~
 double power_transferred;
 ~~~

-LEGACY MODEL: the power output of the battery.
+LEGACY MODEL: The power output of the battery.

 ### use_internal_battery_model
 ~~~
 bool use_internal_battery_model;
 ~~~

-Enables the INTERNAL BATTERY MODEL.
+Enables the internal battery model.

 ### battery_type
 ~~~
 enumeration {LEAD_ACID=2, LI_ION=1, UNKNOWON=0} battery_type;
 ~~~

-INTERNAL BATTERY MODEL: the type of the battery.
+INTERNAL BATTERY MODEL: The type of the battery.
 Used to determine the soc vs voltage curve.

 ### nominal_voltage
 ~~~
 double nominal_voltage[V];
 ~~~

-INTERNAL BATTERY MODEL: the rated DC voltage at the terminals of the battery.
+INTERNAL BATTERY MODEL: The rated DC voltage at the terminals of the battery.

 ### rated_power
 ~~~
 double rated_power[W];
 ~~~

-INTERNAL BATTERY MODEL: the rated power output of the battery.
+INTERNAL BATTERY MODEL: The rated power output of the battery.

 ### battery_capacity
 ~~~
 double battery_capacity[Wh];
 ~~~

-INTERNAL BATTERY MODEL: the rated battery capacity of the battery.
+INTERNAL BATTERY MODEL: The rated battery capacity of the battery.

 ### battery_capacity
 ~~~
 double battery_capacity[pu];
 ~~~

-INTERNAL BATTERY MODEL: the round trip efficiency of the battery according to a full discharge/charge cycle.
+INTERNAL BATTERY MODEL: The round trip efficiency of the battery according to a full discharge/charge cycle.

 ### state_of_charge
 ~~~
 double state_of_charge[pu];
 ~~~

-INTERNAL BATTERY MODEL: the current state of charge of the battery.
+INTERNAL BATTERY MODEL: The current state of charge of the battery.

 ### battery_load
 ~~~
 double battery_load[W];
 ~~~

-INTERNAL BATTERY MODEL: the current power output of the battery.
+INTERNAL BATTERY MODEL: The current power output of the battery.

 ### reserve_state_of_charge
 ~~~
 double reserve_state_of_charge[pu];
 ~~~

-INTERNAL BATTERY MODEL: the reserve state of charge the battery can reach.
+INTERNAL BATTERY MODEL: The reserve state of charge the battery can reach.

 ## Internal Model

 The internal battery model in the generators module works as follows.
 When the battery load is negative and the battery is not empty, then the battery load is
 $$
   P = - P_{max}.
 $$